 Only Goss Avenue bushland can be considered relatively safe in the long term.
-Most of Mt Henry Hospital bushland has been redeveloped, the Gillon Street bushland may be cleared for subdivision redevelopment in the near future and the Education Department has been reviewing the retention of remnant bushland surrounding schools.
+Most of Mt Henry Hospital bushland is already earmarked to be redeveloped, the Gillon Street bushland may be cleared for subdivision redevelopment in the near future and the Education Department has been reviewing the retention of remnant bushland surrounding schools.
 This could include the Curtin and Manning Primary remnants.
 In addition, the bushland surrounding Aquinas College, including the peninsula, is privately owned and does not have zoning protection for conservation.